This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Read more about Camden in our things to do in Camden post >

-5. Portobello Road Market, Notting Hill, West London
+5. Notting Hill Portobello Road Market, west London

 From antiques to bric a brac and flea markets via some damn fine street food stalls, Notting Hill’s shopping street comes alive at the weekends, as a circus of street-traders sell their wares down both sides of Portobello Road.